 - Van Kelley, Senior VP, Principal Hydrogeologist, Intera Geoscience & Engineering Solutions

-Thank you to our media partners, the American Geophysical Union, American Institute of Professional Geologists, Association of State Wetland Managers, Geological Society of America, the Geo-Institute of the American Society of Civil Engineers, and the National Association of State Boards of Geology.
+Thank you to our media partners, the American Geophysical Union, American Institute of Professional Geologists, American Meteorological Society, Association of State Wetland Managers, Environmental and Engineering Geophysical Society, Geological Society of America, the Geo-Institute of the American Society of Civil Engineers, National Association of State Boards of Geology, National Ground Water Association, and the Soil Science Society of America.